Rosemary LaPlanche: Career

 In the 1960s, LaPlanche acted on a long-time interest and began to paint.
 She began by buying a book on art and a set of paints, and she later took lessons.
 She described her work as "impressionistic — just this side of realistic".
 Subjects of her works included birds, deserts, flowers, seashores, sheep, and people.
 In 1969, her paintings sold for prices ranging from $35 to $600,.

-Personal life
+Personal life and death

 She was married to Harry Koplan from 1947 until his death in 1973, and had two children: a daughter Carol and son Terry.
 She died from cancer in 1979, aged 55.
 She is interred in San Fernando Mission Cemetery.